 - Champlain College

-Based in Vermont, Champlain College offers undergraduates the chance to earn a Bachelor of Science in Computer Information Design through their online degree program.
-Not only does Champlain College offer a bachelor’s, but they also allow their students to earn various certifications in multiple subsets of the computing world.
+Based in Vermont, Champlain College offers undergraduates the chance to earn a BS in Computer Information Design online.
+In addition, Champlain College allows its students to earn certifications in various subsets of the computing world.

-Overall, if you’re determined and have a knack for computer applications, information technology and all things tech, getting a Bachelor of Science in Computer Information may be right up your alley.
+If you’re determined and have a knack for computer applications, information technology, and all things tech, earning a BS in Computer Information may be right up your alley.